gusleak/Web/README.md

 # Web Apps
 The projects are developed with Django (except Google).
-Clone the repository with ```git clone https://github.com/gusleak/Web/```.\
+After cloning the repository, change into the app directory.
-To set up the database, change into the app directory and run:
+To set up the database, run:
 ```
    python manage.py makemigrations
    python manage.py migrate